Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 ## Repositories And Licenses

-This project has separate repositories and licenses for the source code of the binaries and for this documentation.
+This project has separate repositories and licenses for the source code and for this documentation.

 ### Source Code